 Follow the blue hiking trail in Osbeck’s forests, and find it!

 When road 115 below was built, archaeologists found the remains of a house from the Iron Age.
-Think of it when you pass the location in your car, that you’re driving straight through an old Viking farm.
+Think of it as you pass the location in your car, that you’re driving straight through an old Viking farm.